vshotarov/lamya/README.md

 - I am not keen on the name `build` for the output folder

 # Todos
+- add a reference to tabler somewhere in the default theme. powered by?
 - replace RuntimeError in `__main__.py` with a custom one
 - minify css and js?
 - add all the necessary header meta tags to the theme